Esperanto: Creation

+Because people were reluctant to learn a new language which hardly anyone spoke, Zamenhof asked people to sign a promise to start learning Esperanto once ten million people made the same promise.
+He "was disappointed to receive only a thousand responses".
+Nevertheless, the number of speakers grew rapidly over the next few decades; at first, primarily in the Russian Empire and Central Europe, then in other parts of Europe, the Americas, China, and Japan.

+In 1905, Zamenhof published the Fundamento de Esperanto as a definitive guide to the language.
+Later that year, French Esperantists organized with his participation the first World Esperanto Congress, an ongoing annual conference, in Boulogne-sur-Mer, France.
+Zamenhof also proposed to the first congress that an independent body of linguistic scholars should steward the future evolution of Esperanto, foreshadowing the founding of the Akademio de Esperanto (in part modeled after the Académie française), which was established soon thereafter.

 20th century

-The autonomous territory of Neutral Moresnet, between what is today Belgium and Germany, had a sizable proportion of Esperanto-speaking citizens among its small and multi-ethnic population.
-There was a proposal to make Esperanto its official language.

-However, neither Belgium nor Germany had ever surrendered its original claim to it.
-Around 1900, Germany, in particular, was taking a more aggressive stance towards the territory and was accused of sabotage and of obstructing the administrative process to force the issue.
-It was the First World War, however, that was the catalyst that brought about the end of neutrality.
-On August 4, 1914, Germany invaded Belgium, leaving Moresnet at first "an oasis in a desert of destruction".
-In 1915, the territory was annexed by the Kingdom of Prussia, without international recognition.
-Germany lost the war, Moresnet was returned to Belgium, and today it is the German-speaking Belgian municipality of Kelmis.

-After the Great War, a great opportunity seemed to arise for Esperanto when the Iranian delegation to the League of Nations proposed that it be adopted for use in international relations, following a report by Nitobe Inazō, a Japanese official delegate of the League of Nations during the 13th World Congress of Esperanto in Prague.
+After the First World War, a great opportunity for Esperanto seemingly presented itself, when the Iranian delegation to the League of Nations proposed that the language be adopted for use in international relations following a report by a Japanese delegate to the League named Nitobe Inazō, in the context of the 13th World Congress of Esperanto, held in Prague.
 Ten delegates accepted the proposal with only one voice against, the French delegate, Gabriel Hanotaux.
 Hanotaux opposed all recognition of Esperanto at the League, from the first resolution on December 18, 1920, and subsequently through all efforts during the next three years.
-Hanotaux did not approve of how the French language was losing its position as the international language and saw Esperanto as a threat, effectively wielding his veto power to block the decision.
 However, two years later, the League recommended that its member states include Esperanto in their educational curricula.
 The French government retaliated by banning all instruction in Esperanto in France's schools and universities.
 The French Ministry of Public Instruction said that "French and English would perish and the literary standard of the world would be debased".
 Nonetheless, many people see the 1920s as the heyday of the Esperanto movement.
-During this time, Anarchism as a political movement was very supportive of both anationalism and the Esperanto language.
+During this time, anarchism as a political movement was very supportive of both anationalism and the Esperanto language.

 Fran Novljan was one of the chief promoters of Esperanto in the former Kingdom of Yugoslavia.
 He was among the founders of the Croatian Prosvjetni savez (Educational Alliance), of which he was the first secretary, and organized Esperanto institutions in Zagreb.
 Novljan collaborated with Esperanto newspapers and magazines, and was the author of the Esperanto textbook Internacia lingvo esperanto i Esperanto en tridek lecionoj.

 In 1920s Korea, socialist thinkers pushed for the use of Esperanto through a series of columns in The Dong-a Ilbo as resistance to both Japanese occupation as well as a counter to the growing nationalist movement for Korean language standardization.
 This lasted until the Mukden Incident in 1931, when changing colonial policy led to an outright ban on Esperanto education in Korea.